tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 ## Reading Memory From the Host

-The [`wasmtime::FuncWrap`] expects a closure and if we want to access memory the first parameter of that closure is a [`wasmtime::Caller`].
-Getting the memory and accessing the store correctly is a little fussy if you want to both read and write to memory in the same function (as we do here), because writing will need a mutable borrow.
+As we saw earlier the [`wasmtime::FuncWrap`] expects a closure and if we want to access memory the first parameter of that closure is a [`wasmtime::Caller`].
+Getting the memory and accessing the store in the correct order is a little fussy if you want to both read and write to memory in the same function (as we do here), because writing will need a mutable borrow.
 I've elided some error handling here but you can see the full code listing in commit [`f95d398`].
-Note that we're looking for the export named "memory", which is what the `wasm32-wasi` target exports by default.
+Note that we're looking for the export named "memory", which is what the `wasm32-wasi` target [exports by default].

 ```rust
 linker.func_wrap(